GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: GICDM

 \section{GICDM}

-Our goal is to enable reliable distance-based evaluation of generative models in high-dimensional embedding spaces, where hubness distorts nearest neighbor relationships.
+Our goal is to enable reliable distance-based evaluation of generative models in high-dimensional embedding spaces, where hubness distorts nearest-neighbor relationships.
 To address this, we identify three key desiderata for effective hubness mitigation:

-1. \textbf{Reduce hubness in the real dataset:} The local density of the real data manifold should be uniform, so that nearest neighbor relationships are meaningful and symmetric.
+1. \textbf{Reduce hubness in the real dataset:} In the transformed distance space, the local density of real data should be uniform, so that nearest-neighbor relationships are meaningful and symmetric.

-2. \textbf{Preserve the relative positioning of generated points:} Hubness mitigation should maintain the spatial relationships between generated points and the real data manifold, ensuring meaningful evaluation of generated samples.
+2. \textbf{Preserve the relative positioning of generated points:} Hubness mitigation should maintain the true local geometric structure between generated points and the real data manifold, removing only hubness effects.

-3. \textbf{Ensure independence between generated points:} The evaluation of each generated point should depend only on its relationship to the real set, so that adding or removing generated samples does not affect the evaluation of others.
+3. \textbf{Conditional independence of generated points given the real set:} Distance-based metrics give sample-wise scores (e.g., a fidelity score to each individual generated sample).
+So, the distance scaling of each generated point should depend only on its relationship to the real set in the original space, so that a given generated sample falls into the same real balls, receiving the same fidelity score, regardless of the other generated samples evaluated alongside it.